cisagov/ScubaGear/baselines/powerbi.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 Access to PowerBI can be controlled by the user type.
-In this baseline, the types of users are defined as follows (Note: these terms vary in use across Microsoft documentation):
+In this baseline, the types of users are defined as follows:

 1.  **Internal users**: Members of the agency's M365 tenant.
 2.  **External users**: Members of a different M365 tenant.